input-output-hk/catalyst-core/src/catalyst-toolbox/doc/tally-recovery.md

 in order of submission of the fragments by the client.

-Transaction validity checks are performed just like in a blockchain node validating transactions for a block, with the exception that the witness signature check for account inputs is performed repeatedly with multiple candidate values of the spending counter until a matching signature is found or the search range is exhausted, searching with increasing difference above and below the next expected counter value for the account as per the normal transaction validation rule.
-This ensures that transactions submitted by a participant in control of the account private key, but with out-of-order values of the spending counter, are processed as valid.
+Transaction validity checks are performed just like in a blockchain node validating transactions for a block, with the following exceptions:

+* The witness signature check for account inputs is performed repeatedly with multiple candidate values of the spending counter, until a matching signature is found or the search range is exhausted.
+The search is started at the next expected counter value for the account as per the normal witness validation rule, and proceeds with incrementing distance above and below the starting value.
+The search limit is taken to be several times the total number of proposals in all vote plans.
+This ensures that transactions submitted by a participant in control of the account's private key, but with out-of-order values of the spending counter, are processed as valid.

+* As the recovery tool lacks information about blockchain time, it uses the timestamp in the fragment log entry to check whether the ballot transaction falls within the voting time period declared in the vote plan.
+This creates a small possibility for ballots to be counted by the recovery tool, while being rejected by the blockchain consensus because they were processed too late by the slot leader.
+Likewise, ballots submitted just before voting starts may be rejected by the recovery tool, but admitted by the blockchain.
+The likelihood of occurrence of such edge cases is considered to be low enough to ignore this potential discrepancy.

 Potential replay attacks are prevented by keeping a record of all fragment hashes encountered and rejecting any duplicate fragments.
 It is assumed that